airyhq/airy/docs/docs/api/source.md

 1. Get a source access token
 2. Create a channel
 3. Forward incoming events to Airy
-4. Handle outgoing messages or changes in metadata by [registering a webhook](api/webhook.md)
+4. Handle outgoing messages or changes in metadata by [registering an action endpoint](#action-endpoint)

 **Note** For Airy there exists a 1 to 1 mapping between a source's channel/conversation/message id to the one stored in Airy.
 Therefore, the ids referenced in this payload must be identifiers used by the source.